 Have fun, play outdoors, and help others!
 Check out our calendar for a schedule of upcoming activities.

 What about the uniform?

-BPSA uniforms are designed to be simple, practical, and inexpensive.
-Each BPSA group has a unique necker design; members purchase the necker at registration.
-Scouts can purchase other uniform items online from the BPSA-US Quartermaster Store or find them elsewhere.
+OSG uniforms are designed to be simple, practical, and inexpensive.
+Each OSG group has a unique necker design; members purchase the necker at registration.
+Scouts can purchase other uniform items online from the OSG Quartermaster Store or find them elsewhere.
 Follow the links in the menu above to your section (Otter, Timberwolf, Pathfinder, or Rover) to find the details.
-The Uniform Guide Quick Reference provides information on patch placement.

 How are you different than the Boy Scouts/Girl Scouts?